 While a gardener’s best friend is probably the lawnmower, there are certain tasks that even this trusty companion can’t tackle.
 Dense patches of tangled weeds and undergrowth can be too much for the machine to stomach, especially on plots of undeveloped land.
-It can also be difficult for lawnmowers to tackle finicky edges and areas around ornaments or other fixtures are too delicate for the great brute to handle.
+It can also be difficult for lawnmowers to tackle finicky edges and areas around ornaments or fixtures.

-That’s why brushcutters and grass trimmers are indispensable additions to any horticulturist’s armoury.
+That’s why brush cutters and grass trimmers are indispensable tools for gardeners.
 The former are specifically designed to hack down troublesome areas that lawnmowers can’t, while the latter have the manoeuvrability, reach and precision to neaten up edges and make a garden look spick and span.

 At the upper end of the scale, the Husqvarna 555RXT has a 53.5cc engine which produces 2.8kW of power at 9,000rpm.
-At 9.2kg, it’s quite a beast of a machine and should easily handle pretty much anything you throw it – even the Amazon rainforest wouldn’t bear much of a challenge for this high-powered piece of kit.
-Not for the faint of heart.
+At 9.2kg, it’s quite a beast of a machine and should easily handle pretty much anything you throw at it.
+Not for the faint-hearted.

-Grass trimmers generally require less horsepower than brushcutters, since their primary function is to neaten rather than to annihilate grass.
-With that in mind, the Husqvarna 122C weighs in at just 4.4kg and has a quiet 21.7cc engine, meaning it’s an unobtrusive and easily movable model for hard-to-access or fiddly spots around the garden in need of tidying up.
+Grass trimmers generally require less horsepower than brushcutters, since their primary function is to neaten grass.
+With that in mind, the Husqvarna 122C weighs in at just 4.4kg and has a quiet 21.7cc engine, making it a lightweight, easy to manoeuvre machine for hard-to-access or fiddly spots around the garden in need of tidying up.

 Efco is responsible for making some of the best petrol brushcutters and grass trimmers, and the Stark 2500 TR is a great example of that.
 Lightweight, equipped with a 750 ml tank, sturdy debris guard, and a robust 25.4cc engine, it’s a higher-intensity alternative to the Husqvarna 122C.
 Another option is the UMS425 LN from Honda, which offers a 25cc four-stroke engine capable of delivering 810W at 7,000rpm.
-As the lightest model that Honda produce, the UMS425 LN represents the perfect trade-off between power and performance, allowing users to move freely and reach inaccessible areas with its 360° rotation capabilities, making it one of the best petrol strimmers available.
+As the lightest model that Honda produces, it represents the perfect trade-off between power and performance, allowing users to move freely and reach inaccessible areas with its 360° rotation capabilities, making it one of the best petrol strimmers available.